mimo1450/Partner-Center-Explorer/docs/Preconsent.md

+*This method is considered to be outdated.
+Please check [here](https://github.com/Microsoft/Partner-Center-Explorer/blob/master/README.md) for the updated method.*

 # Enabling Pre-consent for an Application

 There is no UI to enable "Pre-Consent" yet.
 For now, you need to use Graph API to enable/disable